mattvenn/eagle-circuit-designs/shrimp/README.md

 * Eagle Version 5: https://github.com/adafruit/Adafruit-Eagle-Library/archive/6042b7efe7b0f2f9511c54ebdba88d8e4de44aa2.zip
 * Eagle Version 6: https://github.com/adafruit/Adafruit-Eagle-Library/archive/master.zip

-Here's the schematic direct from the shrimp website: http://shrimping.it/blog/shrimp/shrimpduino_schem/, and I've made a version of this that includes the shield:
+Here's the schematic direct from the shrimp website: http://shrimping.it/blog/shrimp/shrimpduino_schem/, and I've made a version of this that includes the shield (see reverse of the handout):

 ![schematic](schematic.png)